bormaxi8080/osint-timeline/DRAFT.md

 LEANN is an innovative vector database that democratizes personal AI.
 Transform your laptop into a powerful RAG system that can index and search through millions of documents while using **97% less storage** than traditional solutions without accuracy loss: https://github.com/StarTrail-org/LEANN

+ComfyUI is the AI creation engine for visual professionals who demand control over every model, every parameter, and every output.
+Its powerful and modular node graph interface empowers creatives to generate images, videos, 3D models, audio, and more: https://github.com/Comfy-Org/ComfyUI

 ----

 **Software Development & APIs:**